Movement-DAO/move-docs/docs/dao/intro/genesis.md

 -   multi-token treasuries;
 -   bonding curve token emissions;
 -   integration with certain DeFi protocols;
--   voting escrow voting strategies; path to on-chain governance;
+-   voting escrow voting strategies; a path to on-chain governance;
 -   nft tooling for creators;
 -   legal compliance; and,
--   expanding the multisig;
+-   expansion of the multisig;

 Governance migration to voting escrow is essential, as the dao-lawfirm.eth seek to signal their long-term commitments.
-The dao-lawfirm.eth requested a follow up presentation within 60 days during which to present a timeline for the DAO tooling version 1.0 release.
+The dao-lawfirm.eth requested a follow up presentation within 60 days to present a timeline for the DAO tooling version 1.0 release.

 [^1]: June 15 through 30, 2022, about $450,000 DAI was swapped for ETH and has appreciated.
 This was included in the overview of the treasury balance.
-[^2]: The slow-start "veto" was inspired by [nouns.wtf](https://nouns.wtf), see section "Governance".
+[^2]: The slow-start "veto" was inspired by [nouns.wtf](https://nouns.wtf).
+See the Governance 'Slow Start' section.
-[^3]: [Movement DAO's Ascended Ape Collection](https://opensea.io/collection/movement-daos-ascended-ape-collection), as of August 10, 2022, there were 1.1k owners.
-All of the original Gnosis contributors were airdropped NFTs, the DAO's governance proposal and temperature-check's Snapshot voting strategy relies exclusively on the NFT while the proposal ratification strategy is a weighted whitelist based on contributions to the Gnosis.
+[^3]: [Movement DAO's Ascended Ape Collection](https://opensea.io/collection/movement-daos-ascended-ape-collection): as of August 10, 2022, there were 1.1k owners.
+All of the original Gnosis contributors were airdropped NFTs.
+The DAO's governance proposal and temperature-check's Snapshot voting strategy relies exclusively on the NFT, while the proposal ratification strategy is a weighted whitelist based on contributions to the Gnosis.
 This enables virtually anyone with interest to submit a proposal and participate in the DAO.
+See the [Governance Process](/dao/governance/process)
-[^4]: [Bored Ape Yacht Club](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/1420) was purchased for [$295,757.76 or 96 ETH](https://etherscan.io/tx/0xf8408567c7f64549a3f141e78fe67f9e9a061e525ca87b8069f1ac0eb0ab7053), illustrator and artist [natasha-pankina.eth](https://natasha-pankina.com/) was commissioned to create the new collection incorporating themes of possible communities, diverse ape characteristics among other traits.
-The governance NFTs were minted and distributed at no cost to the DAO's invited governance contributors, a conservative estimate on the gas fees alone are north of $75,000.00.
+[^4]: [Bored Ape Yacht Club #1420](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/1420) was purchased for [96 ETH, worth $295,757.76](https://etherscan.io/tx/0xf8408567c7f64549a3f141e78fe67f9e9a061e525ca87b8069f1ac0eb0ab7053).
+The illustrator and artist [natasha-pankina.eth](https://natasha-pankina.com/) was commissioned to create a new collection incorporating themes of possible communities and diverse ape characteristics, among other traits.
+The governance NFTs were minted and distributed at no cost to governance contributors which were invited.
+Even a conservative estimate of the gas fees associated with this distribution is north of $75,000.00.